Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Comparison of IBGs to ICGs

+IBG generalizes the ICG by using a different affiliation matrix for source nodes $V$, and target nodes $U$, enabling approximation of directed graphs.
+The use of source and target community affiliation matrices naturally leads to the use of two community feature matrices.
+The source community feature matrix, $B$, and the target community feature matrix, $F$.
+Over undirected graphs, the IBG representation converges to the ICG representation.

+In our analysis of \ibgs, we adopt the simplifying assumption that the approximated graph is unweighted, whereas \icg assumes a weighted approximated graph.
+This assumption is introduced to provide a clearer derivation of our theoretical guarantees; however, it can be relaxed using the same line of derivation with straightforward modifications to account for edge weights,

 \textbf{Densifying the adjacency matrix.} The major caveat of \icgnns is their limited applicability to sparse graphs.
-Both their theoretical guarantees and approximation capabilities weaken as sparsity increases, with the computation complexity of \icgs being $\gO(N/(EK)^{1/2})$.
+Both their theoretical guarantees and approximation capabilities weaken as sparsity increases, with the approximation error of \icgs being $\gO(N/(EK)^{1/2})$.
 This issue stems from the imbalance between the number of edges and non-edges in sparse graphs.
 As graphs grow sparser, non-edges dominate, and since standard metrics assign equal weight to edges and non-edges, the approximation shifts from capturing the relational information that we aim to capture -- to capturing the absence of relations.
 To address this limitation, we introduce the densifying cut similarity, a novel similarity measure that explicitly accounts for the structural imbalance in sparse graphs.
-This similarity measure enables \ibgnns to efficiently learn a densified representation of sparse graphs, achieving a computational complexity of $\gO(E^{-1/2})$ for both sparse and dense graphs while preserving the relational information.
+This similarity measure enables \ibgnns to efficiently learn a densified representation of sparse graphs, achieving an approximation error of $\gO(K^{-1/2})$ for both sparse and dense graphs while preserving the relational information.
+We emphasize that, unlike \icgs, whose approximation quality is measured with respect to the cut norm, \ibgs are evaluated based on the densifying cut similarity.

 \textbf{Architecture and empirical performance.} At first glance, \icgnns and \ibgnns may appear conceptually similar, as both follow a two-step process: first estimating the graph approximation, followed by processing through a neural network architecture.
 Both also support a subgraph stochastic gradient descent (SGD) method.
 However, the fine-grained details of their implementations differ significantly.